MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/run-program.md

 ---
 # How to: Run a C# program in Visual Studio

-What you need to do to run a program depends on what you're starting from, what type of program, app, or application it is, and whether you want to run it under the debugger or not.
+What you need to do to run a program depends on what you're starting from, what type of program, app, or service it is, and whether you want to run it under the debugger or not.
 In the simplest case, when you have a project open in Visual Studio, build and run it by pressing **Ctrl**+**F5** (**Start without debugging**) or **F5** (**Start with debugging**), or press the green arrow (**Start Button**) on the main Visual Studio toolbar.

 ![Screenshot showing start button](media/run-program/vs-start-button.png)

+If there are multiple ways of starting a project, choose by opening the dropdown and selecting an option.
+For most simple programs, the Console App project template is used, so there's usually only one option there.
+There could be multiple options in other cases, such as if the project is set up to run in a Docker container, or for web apps, there's a choice of web server (for example, IIS Express) and browser to use when launching.
+For mobile apps, you can choose from a variety of available device emulators.

 ## Starting from a project

-The steps in this section apply if you have code that is already set up to work with a Visual Studio project or solution.
-It might be your own, or it might be something you cloned from GitHub, received from someone else.
-If you download something, how can you tell if it is already set up to work with Visual Studio?
-The presence of a .csproj file or .sln file indicates a C# project that's set up to work with a version of Visual Studio.

-The next question is whether the project is a runnable program.
-If a project contains a C# file with a `Main` method, and its output is an executable (EXE), then it is designed to run if it builds successfully.
+If you have a C# project (.csproj file), then you can run it, if it is a runnable program.
+If a project contains a C# file with a `Main` method, and its output is an executable (EXE), then it is most likely will run if it builds successfully.

 If you already have the code for your program in a project in Visual Studio, open the project.
 To open the project, double-click or tap on the .csproj from the Windows File Explorer, or from Visual Studio, choose **Open a project**, browse to find the project (.csproj) file, and choose the project file.

 After the projects loads in Visual Studio, press **Ctrl**+**F5** (**Start without debugging**) or use the green **Start** button on the Visual Studio toolbar to run the program.
 If there are multiple projects, the one with the `Main` method must be set as the startup project.
 To set the startup project, right-click on a project node, and choose **Set as startup project**.

 ![Set startup project](media/run-program/set-as-startup-project.png)